tolitius/mount/doc/differences-from-component.md

 While Component is an interesting way to manage state, it has its limitations that prevented us from having the ultimate super power of Clojure: _fun working with it_.
 Plus several other disadvantages that we wanted to "fix".

+Before moving on to differences, [here](https://news.ycombinator.com/item?id=2467809) is a piece by Rich Hickey.
+While he is _not_ talking about application state, it is an interesting insight into LISP design principles:

+> Lisps were designed to receive a set of interactions/forms via a REPL, not to compile files/modules/programs etc. This means you can build up a Lisp program interactively in very small pieces, switching between namespaces as you go, etc. It is a very valuable part of the Lisp programming experience.
+It implies that you can stream fragments of Lisp programs as small as a single form over sockets, and have them be compiled and evaluated as they arrive.
+It implies that you can define a macro and immediately have the compiler incorporate it in the compilation of the next form, or evaluate some small section of an otherwise broken file.

 ## So what are the differences?